- •

 Split offers easy access to nearby islands and mainland spots within 100 km or 2 hours of travel time, making them perfect for day trips, island hopping, or new ferry adventures in Croatia.

-Prices for ferries from Mljet (All Ports) to Split start at €30.00 and go up to €30.00, plus extras for cabins or seats.
+Prices for ferries from Mljet to Split start at €30.00 and go up to €30.00, plus extras for cabins or seats.
 They vary by company and ticket type.
 To save money, book early and check for restrictions on foot passengers or vehicle-only boarding.
 When sailing from:

 - Pomena, Mljet , ferry tickets start at €30.00 for foot passengers.